Gender Pay Gap Reporting 2024

 1. The Median Bonus Gender Pay Gap

-The median bonus gender pay gap favoured our male employees this year, but similar to the mean gap above is distorted by a very small number of employees.
+The median bonus gender pay gap favoured our female employees this year, but similar to the mean gap above, this is distorted by a very small number of employees receiving a bonus.

 1. The Proportion of Males & Females Receiving a Bonus Payment

-As achievement of bonus payments is based on various business performance metrics, after a tougher trading year the number of employees receiving a bonus fell but 20% of female employees received a payment compared to only 2.8% of male counterparts.
+As achievement of bonus payments is based on various business performance metrics, after a tough trading year the number of employees receiving a bonus fell to less than 2% of the workforce.
+Of those receiving a bonus, 2.8% were female and 1.7% were male.

 1. The Proportion of Males & Females in Each Quartile Pay Band